 What are the common mistakes of a resume?

-7 common mistakes we still see when reviewing hundreds of engineering and IT related resumes on a daily basis include: Omitting key experience, no employment dates, resume is too long, bad contact information, resume typos, lack of an objective and strange font / resume formatting.
+7 common mistakes we still see when reviewing hundreds of engineering and IT related resumes on a daily basis include: Omitting key experience, no employment dates, a resume is too long, bad contact information, resume typos, lack of an objective, and strange font/resume formatting.

 1. Omitting key software related experience

 Employers also prefer you list the systems/languages specific to each job you used them at and not just under a general skills section.